apache/spark/UPDATING.md

 - `contrib.hooks.gcp_dataflow_hook.DataFlowHook` starts to use `--runner=DataflowRunner` instead of `DataflowPipelineRunner`, which is removed from the package `google-cloud-dataflow-0.6.0`.

+- The pickle type for XCom messages has been replaced by json to prevent RCE attacks.
+  Note that JSON serialization is stricter than pickling, so if you want to e.g. pass raw bytes through XCom you must encode them using an encoding like base64.
+  By default pickling is still enabled until Airflow 2.0.
+To disable it Set enable_xcom_pickling = False in your Airflow config.

 ## Airflow 1.8.1

 The Airflow package name was changed from `airflow` to `apache-airflow` during this release.
 You must uninstall your